Open-FinLLMs: Open Multimodal Large Language Models for Financial Applications: Open-FinLLMs: Open Multimodal Financial LLMs

-For instruction tuning, we utilize FinLLaMA as the backbone model and conduct training on 8 NVIDIA A100 80GB GPUs for 6 hours.
-The model is optimized using Qlora~\citep{dettmers2024qlora} via AutoTrain\footnote{\url{https://github.com/huggingface/autotrain-advanced}}, configured with a block size and model maximum length of 4096.
+\textbf{Instrution-tuning Details.} For instruction tuning, we utilize FinLLaMA as the backbone model and conduct training on 8 NVIDIA A100 80GB GPUs for 6 hours.
+The model is optimized using Qlora~\citep{dettmers2024qlora} via AutoTrain~\footnote{https://huggingface.co/autotrain}, configured with a block size and model maximum length of 4096.
 We train the model over 2 epochs with a batch size of 1 and a learning rate of 0.0002.
 Parameter-efficient tuning is achieved with LoRA settings of \( r = 64 \), \(\alpha = 128\), and no dropout, using INT4 quantization.
 All linear modules are targeted, with right-aligned padding.
 The AdamW optimizer~\citep{loshchilovdecoupled}, coupled with a cosine scheduler, is used for optimization, along with gradient accumulation set to 4.